niravb1992/Wyther/README.md

 About
 ================
-Python module to get the temperature of a place using Yahoo Weather API
+wyther is a Python module to get the temperature of a place using Yahoo Weather API

 Prerequisites
 =================